-Whilst being Privacy Shield-certified does not guarantee GDPR compliance, it certainly gives such organizations a head-start over uncertified ones.
-Additionally, there are plans to conduct an annual review of GDPR, so organizations must be sure to keep updated on the latest requirements.
+Whilst being Privacy Shield-certified does not guarantee GDPR compliance, it certainly gives organizations a head-start over non-certified ones when it comes to complying with GDPR.
+Additionally, there are plans to conduct an annual review of GDPR, so organizations must make sure they stay updated on the latest requirements.

 When it came into force, GDPR established the right to erasure, commonly called the “right to be forgotten”.
-Those who hold an individual’s personal data must delete it upon request if the following conditions are met:
+Those who hold an individual’s personal data must delete that infomration upon request if the following conditions are met:

 Data subjects also have the “right to be informed”.
-This means that they must receive information from the controller about what information is collected, what and how it is stored, and how it is being used.
-If any of these things change whilst the data is still in the controller’s possession, the data subject must be informed.
+This means that they must receive information from the controller about what information is collected, how it is stored, and how it is being used.
+If any of these things change whilst the data are still in the controller’s possession, the data subject must be informed.

 As part of the original Directive on privacy, each member state can establish its own regime for penalties.
 For example, breaches in the UK can attract fines of up to £500,000, but in France the maximum penalty is €150,000.

-Essentially, this means that data must only be used for a pre-defined purpose, it must be held securely within the EU and it is only accessed by those with adequate authorization.
-The data collected must, of course, be accurate.
+Essentially, this means that data must only be used for a pre-defined purpose and must be held securely within the EU and only accessed by those with adequate authorization.
+The data collected must also be accurate.

-There are a number of practices that can be put in place to ensure that data remains secure.
-These can help guard against both malicious breaches of information and breaches that result from simple human error.
+There are a number of practices that can be implemented to ensure data remains secure.
+These can help guard against both malicious breaches of information and breaches that result from human error.

-It is, of course, essential to ensure that all employees strictly adhere to these practices to minimize the risk of GDPR non-compliance.
+It is, of course, essential to ensure that all employees are trained on their responsibilities under GDPR and strictly adhere to these practices to minimize the risk of GDPR non-compliance.

 It is important to note this GDPR Guide for Dummies is a very basic guide and should not be considered a basis for GDPR compliance.
-The General Data Protection Regulation contains 11 Chapters and 99 Articles of regulations relating to the protection of data and how its should be obtained, processed and stored.
-Naturally not every line of text will apply to every GDPR-covered entity, but businesses and organizations outside the EU should be aware each EU member state has its own data protection legislation that also has to be complied with.
+The General Data Protection Regulation contains 11 Chapters and 99 Articles of regulations relating to the protection of data and how data can be collected, processed and stored.
+Naturally not every line of text will apply to every GDPR-covered entity, so the GDPR text must be carefully studied.
+Businesses and organizations outside the EU should also be aware that each EU member state has its own data protection legislation that also has to be complied with.

-The requirements for GDPR compliance are long and complex, and businesses subject to GDPR not only have to ensure their operations are compliant, but also the operations of third parties with whom data is shared.
-Although it is not an automatic requirement of GDPR for businesses to appoint a Data Protection Officer to address compliance issues (this requirement only applies in certain circumstances), it is recommended businesses conduct a compliance audit and discuss their current level of data security with a GDPR Compliance Consultant.
+The requirements for GDPR compliance are long and complex, and businesses subject to GDPR not only have to ensure their operations are compliant, but also the operations of third parties with whom data are shared.
+Although it is not an automatic requirement of GDPR for businesses to appoint a Data Protection Officer to address compliance issues (this requirement only applies in certain circumstances), it is recommended businesses conduct a compliance audit and discuss their current level of data security with a GDPR compliance consultant.